Human Research Protection Program

-An Institutional Review Board (IRB) is a committee whose primary responsibility is to protect the rights and welfare of human research subjects.
-The authority conveyed to the IRB includes decisions to approve, disapprove, require modifications, monitor, suspend and terminate research projects involving human subjects.
+An Institutional Review Board (IRB) is a committee, including volunteers from Ohio State and its surrounding community, whose primary responsibility is to protect the rights and welfare of human research subjects.
+The authority conveyed to the IRBs includes decisions to approve, disapprove, require modifications, monitor, suspend and terminate research projects involving human subjects.

-The university has an IRB Policy Committee dedicated to
+IRB Policy Committee

-- IRB Policy Committee
+- IRB Policy Committee Roster 2016-2017 (Effective 2/1/17)

 Discusses policies, procedures, and addresses issues in human subjects protection.

-- Privacy Board Membership Roster
+- Privacy Board Membership Roster (Effective 4/15/17)

 Reviews research determined to be exempt from IRB review and that involves PHI

-Ohio State holds Federalwide Assurance (FWA) #00006378 from the Office for Human Research Protections (OHRP) in the Department of Health and Human Services.
+Ohio State holds Federalwide Assurance (FWA) #00006378 from the Office for Human Research Protections in the Department of Health and Human Services.
 This FWA is an agreement between DHHS and Ohio State to review and approve federally-sponsored research involving human subjects in accordance with the ethical principles outlined in the Belmont Report and the DHHS regulations 45 CFR Part 46.